naumazeredo/codesketch/README.md

 ### Install dependencies

-SFML: `$ sudo apt-get install libsfml-system2.3v5 libsfml-graphics2.3v5 libsfml-window2.3v5`
+SFML: `$ sudo apt-get install libsfml-dev`

-Boost Filesystem: `$ sudo apt-get install libboost-filesystem1.58`
+Boost Filesystem (should already be installed on Ubuntu 14.04 or later): `$ sudo apt-get install libboost-dev`

 ### Begin to code